 - After doing the wheel pose, it is common practice to do either forward bend or mild twist.

 - The Sanskrit word Urdhva Dhanurasana is pronounced as OORD-Vah don-your-AHS-anna.

 - Also, the Sanskrit word Chakrasana is pronounced as CHAAH-kraa-SUN-ah.

 - As the pose is considered a heart-opening stretch, it can help to release depression and sadness.

 - To begin the pose, you need to lie on your back.

 - Now bend your knees so that the sole of your feet is in a parallel position towards your buttocks.
 Also, make sure that your hips are a distance apart.

-- Bend your elbows and put your palms of your hands underneath your shoulder.
-Your palm must touch the ground and the fingertips must point towards your feet.
+- Bend your elbows and put the palms of your hands underneath your shoulder.
+Your palm must touch the ground, and your fingertips must point towards your feet.

-- Firmly press your hands and foot at the same time and slowly lift your shoulder and hips off the floor.
+- Firmly press your hands and foot simultaneously and slowly lift your shoulder and hips off the floor.

-- Do not force yourself to go up all at one time as it could cause injury, do it slowly.
+- Do not force yourself to go up all at once as it could cause injury, do it slowly.

 - Make sure that you are not putting too much weight on your neck, so slowly bring the crown of your head towards the mat.

 - Pause for a moment with the help of your hands and feet as you need to make sure that your hands and feet are in a parallel direction.